kevL/yata/ReadMe.txt

-2da-files need to be set first, then info ought be displayed on the statusbar when the mouse-cursor is moved over the cells of certain cols like "CATEGORY" (displays the label of a trigger-spell) or "EFFECTS" (displays a recipe's itemproperty in a readable way), etc. Note that pathing to 2da-files can also be termed, groping ... that is, when a 2da-file is pathed it will be groped for relevant info.
+2da-files need to be set first, then info ought be displayed on the statusbar when the mouse-cursor is moved over the cells of certain cols like "CATEGORY" (displays the label of a trigger-spell) or "EFFECTS" (displays a recipe's itemproperty in a readable way) in Crafting.2da, etc. Note that pathing to 2da-files can also be termed, groping ... that is, when a 2da-file is pathed it will be groped for relevant info.

 There are three ways to get such info: (a) Using the Paths menu when Crafting.2da, Spells.2da, Feat.2da, Classes.2da, or BaseItems.2da is loaded, (b)